Infinite randomness criticality and localization of the floating phase in arrays of Rydberg atoms trapped with non-perfect tweezers

-{\bf The crossover.} Figure~\ref{fig:kzdis0.15} shows the scaling of $n_k$ versus $s$ for several system sizes at fixed disorder strength $\delta V = 0.15$.
-By contrast to the clean case, the slope of the log-log plot---corresponding to $\mu$---decreases with system size, resulting into a stronger deviation from the clean Ising prediction.
-Such crossover effect between clean and disordered physics as a function of system size is a well known feature in equilibrium~\cite{chepiga2024resilient}.
-The inset shows $\mu_{\text{eff}}$, extracted using the same method as in Figure~\ref{fig:slopedisorderl241}, now plotted for each system size.
-As before, $\mu_{\text{eff}}$ decreases with decreasing $s$, but the deviation is more pronounced and sets in at faster sweep rates for larger system sizes.
+{\bf The crossover.} In Fig.~\ref{fig:kzdis0.15} we present the scaling of the density of kinks $n_k$ versus the sweep rate $s$ for several system sizes at fixed disorder strength $\delta V = 0.15$.
+By contrast to the clean case, $\mu$ decreases with system size, resulting in a stronger deviation from the clean Ising prediction.
+Such crossover between clean and disordered physics as a function of the system size is a documented feature in equilibrium~\cite{PhysRevB.70.054430,Laflorencie2022,chepiga2024resilient}.
+The inset shows $\mu_{\text{eff}}$, extracted using the same method as in Fig.~\ref{fig:kzl241}, now plotted for each system size.
+As before, $\mu_{\text{eff}}$ decreases with decreasing $s$, but the deviation is more pronounced for faster sweep rates and larger system sizes.
 A notable exception is the case $L = 51$, where $\mu_{\text{eff}}$ increases instead.
 This is not unexpected: for small systems and sufficiently slow quenches, the finite energy gap at the critical point allows for an adiabatic evolution throughout the quench~\cite{zurek2005dynamics}.
-This may explain why the effect of disorder was not observed in recent experimental realizations of the KZ mechanism in arrays of 51 Rydberg atoms.
+This may explain why the effect of disorder was not observed in recent experiments probing Ising transition with 51 Rydberg atoms~\cite{keesling2019quantum}.

-We extend these results in Figure~\ref{fig:mudis} where we display, the extracted values of $\mu$ as a function of $\delta V$ for various system sizes.
-The results confirm that $\mu$ decreases with increasing disorder and also with system size.
-Additionally, the error bars on the fitted exponents grow with $\delta V$, reflecting a growing deviation from simple power-law scaling.

-Previous studies have shown that in the infinite randomness universality class, the scaling of $n_k$ with $s$ follows a much weaker, logarithmic form, specifically $n_k \sim [\log(s)]^{-2}$, rather than a power law\cite{dziarmaga2006dynamics, caneva2007adiabatic}.
-To test how well Kibble-Zurek mechanism can capture infinite-randomness criticality on experimentally accessible system sizes, we plot $1/n_k$ versus $\log^2(s)$ in Figure~\ref{fig:logsquaredl241}.
+{\bf Dynamical signatures of the infinite randomness.} Previous studies have shown that in the infinite randomness universality class, the scaling of the density of kinks $n_k$ with the sweep rate $s$ follows a much weaker, logarithmic form, specifically $n_k \sim [\log(s^{-1})]^{-2}$, rather than a power law typical for the clean transitions~\cite{dziarmaga2006dynamics, caneva2007adiabatic}.
+To test how well the KZ mechanism can capture infinite-randomness criticality on experimentally accessible system sizes, we plot $1/n_k$ versus $\log(1/s)$ on a log-log scale in Fig.~\ref{fig:logsquaredl241}.
 The dashed line corresponds to the analytical prediction.
 As $\delta V$ increases, the data increasingly conforms to this behavior, with the case $\delta V = 0.4$ displaying an almost perfect match.